List of Nintendo controllers: Classic Controller

+The Classic Controller is also compatible with the NES Classic Edition and Super NES Classic Edition.

 Wii U

+GamePad

 The Wii U GamePad is the standard controller for Nintendo's eighth generation video game console.
 It incorporates traits from tablet computers and also has traditional input methods, such as buttons, dual analog sticks, and a D-pad.
 It also features touchscreen and motion controls.
 The touchscreen can be used to supplement a game by providing second screen functionality or an asymmetric view of a scenario in a game.
 The screen can also be used to play a game strictly on the GamePad screen, without the use of a television display.
 Conversely, non-gaming functions can be assigned to it as well, such as using it as a television remote.

-There is also a Wii U Pro Controller.
+Pro controller

+The Wii U Pro Controller is a video game controller produced by Nintendo for the Wii U video game console.
+It is available in Black and White.
+It is the successor to the Wii Classic Controller and has the same buttons but with the added features of a power button, and pressable analog sticks.
+In 2013, a year since the Wii U's release, a hacking website Hackaday found a way to use a Wii U Pro Controller and Wii U GamePad on PC.

 Nintendo Switch

+The main controllers usable on the Nintendo Switch include the Joy-Con and Nintendo Switch Pro Controller.
+In addition, Nintendo has also released the Poké Ball Plus controller, made for Pokémon: Let's Go and Pokémon Sword and Shield, and a Nintendo Switch GameCube Controller made for Super Smash Bros.
+Ultimate and Super Mario 3D All-Stars.